tinkeros/USB2PS2/README.md

 The Arduino is flashed with the sketch that can be found in <a href="https://github.com/tinkeros/USB2PS2/tree/master/ArduinoUno/pi_to_ps2_keyboard_mouse/pi_to_ps2_keyboard_mouse">ArduinoUno/pi_to_ps2_keyboard_mouse/pi_to_ps2_keyboard_mouse</a>.
 Be sure to modify the defined pin numbers at the top of the sketch to the values you desire to use.

 ### Software and circuit connections overview:
 The PI captues keyboard/mouse events from attached USB devices and sends them to the Arduino over the UART.
 You might be able to make this work by connecting just 2 wires between the Arduino and PI.
 The PS/2 ports are connected to data/clock pins you choose on the Arduino and two ground pins.
 More details on the connection setup can be found below.
+If everything is connected right after the Arduino is powered up and the PI is fully booted it should just work and automatically start relaying USB keyboard/mouse events to the Arduino which will convert them to PS/2.
+PI zeros are slow and it took mine about 2 minutes to fully be up and ready the first time (due to the need to resize the filesystem and reboot).

 ### Supply notes:
 - You can get away no female PS/2 ports and with just one male to male PS/2 cable if it is long enough and you cut it in half and connect/solder the wires directly to the Arduino.